Edson Álvarez's tiebreaking goal gives Mexico 2-1 win over US for 10th Gold Cup title

 The U.S., which has seven Gold Cup titles but none since 2021, used a starting lineup with only a handful of players currently projected as World Cup starters, missing regulars due to vacation, injuries and the Club World Cup.

-Coach Mauricio Pochettino used their absence to evaluate players who could push for starting jobs during the friendlies this fall and next spring, and Luna and Agyemang emerged as contenders for World Cup roster spots.
+Coach Mauricio Pochettino used their absence to evaluate players who could push for starting jobs during the friendlies this fall and next spring, and Luna, Agyemang and Freese emerged as contenders for World Cup roster spots.

 Richards out the U.S. in front when he headed Berhalter’s free kick from about 40 yards off the crossbar.
 The ball bounced straight down and just crossed the goal line.